 - 8. Determine the bias supply components.
 Since the regulated output is not greater than the EXTV{CC} switchover threshold (4.7V), it cannot be used to bias INTV{CC}.
 However, if another supply is available, for example if the other buck channel is regulating to 5V, connect that supply to EXTV{CC} to improve the efficiency.
-For an 6.5ms soft start, select a 0.1 μ F capacitor for the TRACK/SS pin.
+For a 6.5ms soft start, select a 0.1 μ F capacitor for the TRACK/SS pin.
 As a first pass estimate for the bias components, select C{INTVCC} = 4.7 μ F, boost supply capacitor C_B = 0.1 μ F and low forward drop boost supply diode CMDSH-4E from Central Semiconductor. - 9.
 Determine and set application-specific parameters.
-Set the PLLIN/MODE pin based on the trade-off of light load efficiency and constant frequency operation.
+Set the MODE pin based on the trade-off of light load efficiency and constant-frequency operation.
+Set the PLLIN/SPREAD pin based on whether a fixed, spread spectrum, or phase-locked frequency is desired.
 The RUN pin can be used to control the minimum input voltage for regulator operation or can be tied to V{IN} for always-on operation.
-Use ITH compensation components from the typical applications as a first guess, check the transient response for stability, and modify as necessary.
+Use ITH compensation components from the Typical Applications as a first guess, check the transient response for stability, and modify as necessary.